 “Which one first?”
 I ask.

 “Let’s start with the Mortons,” he answers still looking at his tablet.
 I open the attachment on Ana’s “guardians,” as she calls them.
 Carla seemed to jump from mindless job to mindless job for many years and then last year she settled in as a nurse’s aide in a convalescent home/assisted living facility in Boulder City.
-I personally thought she seemed to be a little up in age to be a nurse’s aide, but in these times you get work wherever you can find it.
+I personally thought she seemed to be a little up in age to be a nurse’s aide, but in these times, you get work wherever you can find it.
 Stephen Morton worked with the water board for many years and was let go just before Carla started working with the elderly.
-Unless he has been collecting some sort of unemployment compensation or had one hell of a severance package, they have been living off of Carla’s meager wages for the last 13 months.
+Unless he has been collecting some sort of unemployment compensation or had one hell of a severance package, they have been living off Carla’s meager wages for the last 13 months.

 “What do their finances look like?”
 I ask Welch.
 He scrolls through his tablet, then says, “Not too good right now.
 They were fair to midland for a while.
 His salary seemed to pay their way for the most part.
 However, in 2001, they received a pretty big payout from an unknown source.
 I had to pull in a few favors to get to the bottom of that one, sir.”